```

 This will result in the contained widget being rendered:

-The SkySlope Forms Widget provides the following API on the window.skyslope.widget
+The SkySlope Forms Widget provides the following API on the `window.skyslope.widget` object.

 All of these functions are used internally by the web-components and are exposed for use in custom implementations.